katkalliok/welltale/README.txt

 WELLTALE is a JavaScript Deno / HTML app for reporting and tracking of everyday lifestyle acitivities such as sleep, sports, and studying.
-Initial code created in 2020.
+Initial code created in 2020 as the final project of the course Web Software Development in Aalto University.

 DATABASES: